bcgov/EPIC.document/scaffold-api/README.md

 # SCAFFOLD-API

-A scaffold Python flask API application to be used as a template.
+A epic-document Python flask API application to be used as a template.

 ## Getting Started